philhansen/WallpaperChanger/README.md

 ## What’s New

+* 1.8 - Config file now supports the monitor index flag to set the wallpaper for a specific monitor (Windows 8 or higher)
 * 1.7 - Added ability to set the wallpaper for a specific monitor (Windows 8 or higher)
 * 1.6 - Use png file for Windows 8 or higher, otherwise use bmp file
 * 1.5 - Wallpaper is now converted to png instead of bmp to avoid artifacts